Ashley Highfield

+Ashley Highfield is founder of Henley Partners limited, his vehicle for investing in and advising businesses across a range of sectors, including Frost Property Trust.

+He is best known as being responsible for the creation, development, and launch of the BBC iPlayer.

-Ashley Highfield Is Chairman of Oyster Yachts Limited (since May 2018), makers of luxury British sailing boats.
-He is also founder of Henley Partners limited, his vehicle for investing in and advising businesses across a range of sectors.
-He is an Associate Director of Deloitte LLP.
-Between 2011 and 2018 he was CEO of Johnston Press Plc, owners of The Scotsman, The Yorkshire Post, and (from April 2016) i in May 2018.
-He has also worked for Microsoft and the BBC as main board director responsible for New Media and Technology.
+He was Chairman/CEO of Oyster Yachts Limited between May 2018 and September 2025, makers of luxury British sailing boats.
+Between 2011 and 2018 he was CEO of Johnston Press Plc, owners of The Scotsman, The Yorkshire Post, and (from April 2016) the i newspaper.
+He has also worked for Microsoft as MD, UK (Consumer & Online), and the BBC as the main board director responsible for New Media and Technology between 2000 and 2008.

 In June 2015 Culture Secretary John Whittingdale named Highfield as one of eight people on an advisory board tasked with working on the renewal of the BBC's royal charter - which sets out the corporation's remit.
 In October 2015 he was appointed Chairman of the News Media Association, the trade body for the UK's newspaper industry.
 He has held a number of non-executive roles, most recently on the boards of William Hill plc (for 9 years between 2009 and 2018) and the British Film Institute (for 7 years between 2010 and 2017).

 Career

 Educated at Elizabeth College, Guernsey, and City University, London, Highfield joined Coopers & Lybrand, (now PwC) on graduation, working as a management consultant in the TMT sector for six years.
-In 1994 he returned to the UK to become head of IT and New Media for NBC Europe, before joining Flextech - a pay-TV channel provider - where he worked for five years as director of interactive services.
+After a secondment to Johannesburg, he returned in 1994 to the UK to become head of IT and New Media for NBC Europe, before joining Flextech - a pay-TV channel provider - where he worked for five years as director of interactive services.

 In October 2000 he joined the BBC as Director of New Media & Technology working for Greg Dyke who said in his autobiography Inside Story "Ashley is one of the most inventive people I know".
 Dyke also said "Ashley didn't have an easy task bringing all the BBC's online activity under one division, but he did it with great success".

 In 2005, under new Director General Mark Thompson, Highfield retained his place on the new slimmed-down Executive Board and was given additional responsibility for Broadcast and Production technology across the BBC.
 In July 2006 the BBC reformed its structure, turning the New Media department into the Future Media & Technology department (including BBC's Information & Archives business) with Highfield at its head.
 During his tenure, Highfield oversaw a growth in the BBC's online presence from 3.5 million to 17 million users, and was responsible for the development and launch of BBC iPlayer.

 In 2008 he commissioned the Digital Media Initiative, a tapeless production system.
 The project was axed in 2013 (some five years after Highfield left) at a cost of £100m after failing to deliver.